 - All remaining courses in the final spring semester

 The fall term runs from late August to mid-December, the spring term begins in early January and ends in early May, while the summer term starts in mid-May and ends in mid-August.
-To facilitate both part-time and full-time students, classes meet for two and a half hours in the late afternoon or evening on weekdays, and in the morning or early afternoon on Saturday.
+Classes generally meet for two and a half hours in the late afternoon or evening on weekdays.

 - Application Form